Green McCurtain: Marriage and family

-Political career
+Early political career

-McCurtain was an imposing man, described as six foot two.
+McCurtain was an imposing man among his people, described as six foot two.
 He had a variety of positions locally and in the tribe before becoming principal chief after his brothers.
 In 1872 he served as sheriff of Skullyville County.

 By the late nineteenth century, he represented the Tuskahoma, or Progressive party of his tribe, also known as the "Eagles", who began to favor negotiation with the United States over proposals for allotment and statehood of the Choctaw communal lands.
-Originally opposed to this, McCurtain came to believe he needed to negotiate to try to achieve the best outcome for the Choctaw.
+Much like Chief Kiliahote, McCurtain was originally opposed to this, but came to believe he needed to negotiate to try to achieve the best outcome for the Choctaw prior to what he saw was an inevitable annexation.

-The nation was violently torn by the prospect of losing their sovereign governance and lands: the day after the 1884 elections, Nationalist Charles Wilson was brutally killed.
+The nation was violently torn by the prospect of losing their sovereign governance and lands, and being annexed into the United States.
+The day after the 1884 elections, a Nationalist named Charles Wilson was brutally killed.
 While more than one Progressive was implicated in the assassination, several Choctaw were acquitted and only Jackson Crow, an African American, was convicted and executed for the crime.
 In the 1890s, Silan Lewis, a committed Nationalist, killed five Progressives in related retaliatory political assassinations.
 He was convicted and executed by the Choctaw in 1894.

 McCurtain continued to gain power in this period.
 He served as Choctaw National Treasurer for two terms and oversaw the distribution of $2 million in treaty settlements.
 Twice he served as the Choctaw Delegate to the U.S. federal government in Washington, DC.